twolfson/twolfson.com/articles/vertical-rhythm.md

 {
   "title": "Bringing vertical rhythm to code", "author": "Todd Wolfson",
-  "_date": "2013/05/27",
   "date": "Mon May 27 2013 01:00:00",
-  "_summary": "An experiment and attempt at understanding my code patterns."
+  "summary": "An experiment and attempt at understanding my code patterns."
 }

 On various occasions at my new company, I have been asked to use less comments.
 This is a funny problem to have; it wasn't that I was abusing comments, it was that the code was in Python and self-descriptive enough.